voxel/voxel-plugins/README.md

 # voxel-plugins

-An API for plugins in voxel.js.
+An API for loading and enabling plugins in voxel.js.

 ## Basic plugin API